jacobfnl/reverse_tunnel_wizard/README.md

 # Reverse Tunnel Wizard

 This createTunnelWizard.sh creates a SystemD service to set up an autossh reverse tunnel.
+I've used this to good effect on Ubuntu and Debian flavored linux computers including Raspberry Pi, milage may vary.

 This is useful for a REMOTE system (under your authorization and your control) that is behind a firewall, etc., which you can SSH to an external INTERMEDIATE location.